NingYuanLin/xcd/README.md

 you can also excute `echo xcd.sh >> ~/.bashrc` to simple the above operations
 # How to use
 use `cd ...` to return the work directory you used last time

+# tips
+1. You can use `cd -` to achieve same function like `cd ...` in linux, but it don't support macos.